kmackay/emk/docs/modules/link.md

  * **main_function_regex**: The regex to use to detect a main() function when using "simple" main() detection.

  * **linker**: The linker instance used to link executables / shared libraries, and to create static libraries.
-               This is set to link.GccLinker() by default on Linux, and link.OsxGccLinker() by default on OS X.
+               This is set to link.GccLinker() by default on Linux or Windows, and link.OsxGccLinker() by default on OS X.
  * **shared_lib_ext**: The extension to use for shared libraries.
-The default is ".so" on Linux, and ".dylib" on OS X.
+The default is ".so" on Linux, ".dll" on Windows, and ".dylib" on OS X.
  * **static_lib_ext**: The extension for static libraries.
 Set to ".a" by default.
  * **exe_ext**: The extension to use for exectuables.
 Set to "" (empty string) by default.
  * **lib_prefix**: The prefix to use for static/shared libraries.
 Set to "lib" by default.